junksamiad/template-sender-engine/lld/db/wa-company-data-schema-v1.0.md

 ## Status Values

-The `status` field can have the following values:
+The `project_status` field can have the following values:
 - `active`: Project is active and can process requests
 - `inactive`: Project is temporarily disabled
 - `pending`: Project is in setup phase